 - In the third episode of Samurai Champloo Jin and Mugen have left Fuu to fend for herself, she wanders through an alley where two men are watching her, they stick out a vase to make her bump into and break, she apologizes and they tell her to pay up and she tells them she doesn't have any money, they then proceed to kidnap her and stuff her into a sack.

-- This was done twice in one issue of Top 10, both times by Ferro-American Deadpan Snarker Joe Pi:
+- This was done twice in one issue, both times by Ferro-American Deadpan Snarker Joe Pi:

 Joe Pi: We have to get back to the station.
 I have to report my poor performance as a siege negotiator.